 Sleep mask benefits

-Virtually any bedroom can be exposed to either artificial or natural light so long as it has windows, which means sleep masks can be a useful sleep tool for almost anyone, experts said.
+Sleep masks are designed to keep light out of your eyes at night and into the early morning as the sun rises.
+This is “a proven way to improve sleep quality and amount,” said Winter.
+Virtually any bedroom can be exposed to either artificial or natural light if it has windows, which means sleep masks can be a useful sleep tool for almost everyone, experts said.
 However, Khosla noted that some people might benefit from a sleep mask more than others due to their circumstances, like shift workers who sleep during the day and individuals whose spouses watch TV while they’re trying to go to bed.